yypy22/yypy22/README.md

 📚 Currently, I'm dedicating my efforts to honing my skills in the AI field.
 Additionally, I actively study data structures and algorithms in Python and C++.

-👨🏻‍💻 I'm highly interested in HCI or ML, with a specific focus on NLP, along with a keen interest in the other AI field such as DL.
+👨🏻‍💻 I'm highly interested in HCI, NLP, ML, and Cyber Security.

 📶 NLP summer online school at Tokyo University